 Have any of you lot run into an issue when you want to control the speed of something rotating with a percent slider?
 All seems fine until you want to slow it down to a stop gradually.
 You’ll notice that the rotation goes nuts, backwards, all kinds of speeds, before finally stopping.
-This is for the benefit of all those people who don’t have the luxury of being able to set two keyframes and go home early.
-Sometimes you need the control, and for years I’ve been doing it wrong, and my guess is that a lot of other people have too.
+I’ve made an Xpresso rig to do just that!

 It’s not a recommended method of controlling speed anyway, and until I saw a few other attempts I was still using 0-100% sliders.
 That would only work if the percentages were remapped to a real value.
 Even if you’ve got further than that in your xpresso, you might have noticed that the rigged object jumps every time you click on something – in other words, every time the viewport redraws and the xpresso loop reevaluates.
 Otherwise, sometimes you’ll have set keyframes and noticed that the rotation doesn’t exactly repeat every time, making your keys more or less worthless.